 Hop on the aerial tram for an adventurous ascent up to Sterling Winery.
 You'll enjoy one of the most picturesque views of the valley from the Greek-style white villa, perched high above the valley.
 The tour is self-guided, ending up in its tasting room.
 Sterling is perhaps best known for its Reserve cabernet and merlot.

 Whether you're a history buff, a wine aficionado or just love an adventure -- you won't want to miss the much-talked-about Tuscan castle.
-Take the tour of this medieval-style fortress.
+Take the tour of this medieval-style fortress and hear fascinating tales from your guide.
 You'll see the drawbridge, a chapel, the Great Room with painted frescoes, a torture chamber and more.

 Chateau Montelena is rich in history, beginning with the 1882 ivy-covered stone chateau.
 But there's so much more.
 Take the tour and you'll hear about the famous 1973 bottle of chardonnay that shocked the wine world by winning in a blind taste test against France's finest.
 Set at the foot of Mount St. Helena, this Calistoga winery is elegant, facing peaceful Jade Lake and gorgeous gardens.